bebac/musciteer/readme.md

 Musciteer
 =========

-Musciteer is music server for Linux.
+Musciteer is a music server for Linux.
 It combines your local music files with selected music from streaming services and presents it as one library through a modern web interface